NAFI Founder Jack Eggspuehler, 86, Dies

 Key Takeaways:

-• Jack Jay Eggspuehler, founder of the National Association of Flight Instructors (NAFI), died on April 30 at the age of 86.
+• Jack Jay Eggspuehler, the founder of the National Association of Flight Instructors (NAFI), passed away on April 30 at the age of 86.

-• Eggspuehler established NAFI in 1967 to raise the professional standing of flight instructors, serving as the organization's president for 30 years.
+• Eggspuehler established NAFI in 1967 with the mission to elevate the professional standing of flight instructors across the U.S., serving as its president for 30 years.

-• He was also an aviation professor at The Ohio State University and received numerous awards and honors for his contributions to aviation and flight safety.
+• He was also a flight instructor and professor of aviation at The Ohio State University and received numerous prestigious awards and honors for his contributions to aviation safety and instruction.

 See a mistake?
 Contact us.